J-0-3/pktbuilder/README.md

 git clone https://github.com/joedthomas2005/pktbuilder
 ```

-PKTBuilder can be build using either the command line (recommended)
+PKTBuilder can be built using either the command line (recommended)
 or various IDEs.

 I have tested the following IDEs, and confirmed that they should